jarekbryk/careerslinks/README.md

 ### Conferences

-All of the below conferences and meeding are very undergraduate-friendly:
+All of the below conferences and meetings are undergraduate-friendly:

 –	[The Mammal Society 7th Student Conference](http://www.mammal.org.uk/events/the-mammal-society-7th-student-conference/)